-Calculate DSN costs (Aperture Fee, AF in \$/Hr.) by selecting a specific antenna and then determining the number and duration of tracking passes required to satisfy project commanding, telemetry, and navigation for launch, cruise, TCM, and science phases.
+Calculate DSN costs (Aperture Fee, AF in \$/Hr.) by selecting a specific antenna and then determining the number and duration of tracking passes required to satisfy project commanding, telemetry, and navigation for launch, cruise, maneuvers, and science phases.
 Each tracking pass, except Beacon Mode, DDOR, and a few others must be increased in length by one-hour for re-configuration.
 Once the pass length and number of passes is determined, multiply the aggregate hours by the hourly Aperture Fee, adjusted to the applicable fiscal year, to compute the mission's cost (in FY Dollars) using equation (2-1).

-A form, entitled Table 2-2: DSN Mission Support Costs, can be used to calculate DSN Aperture Fees in real-year or fiscal year Dollars.
+A form entitled DSN Mission Support Costs, Table 2-2, can be used to calculate DSN Aperture Fees in real-year or fiscal year Dollars.
 An Excel 2000 personal computer program is available for the preparation of the cost estimates.
-To obtain a copy, either contact the person named in Section 1.3.1.2 or the DSMS Future Missions Planning Office web site (Reference 5).
+To obtain a copy, either contact the person named in Section 1.3.1.2 or the DSN web site (Reference 5).